sysgears/grain/docs/latest.markdown

 Grain comes with the following high-level features:

  - preview mode that allows to make and see changes on the fly
- - support of embedded Groovy code for any content files
+ - support of embedded Groovy code for any content files (including stylesheet and JS files)
- - conventions that allow to process content sources using Groovy code
+ - configurable conventions that allow to process content sources using Groovy code
- - support of Markdown, reStructuredText and AsciiDoctor
+ - Markdown, reStructuredText and AsciiDoctor markup support
- - support of SASS/SCSS
+ - code highlighting via Python Pygments
- - code highlighting via Pygments
+ - built-in SASS/SCSS support
- - sources compression and minification
+ - compression and minification for sources

 ####Grain themes

 Grain website project is called *theme*.
 Theme defines site structure, appearance and content arrangement.
 Typically, Grain theme ships with:

- - website and Grain features configuration
+ - website and Grain configuration
  - HTML page templates, called *layouts*
  - stylesheets, javascripts and images
  - code sources to process site pages (for instance, apply pagination)